MaksimIM/algo-problems/sudoku-solver/README.md

 #### An alternative approach

-An alternative approach via **local search**.
+An alternative approach is via **local search**.
 It operates by filling in each box using a random permutation of allowed values
 (that is, we exclude the values of the pre-filled cells and permute the rest, filling the whole box).
 This creates conflicts wherever the